ncbi/robotframework-pageobjects/README.md

 ### Customizing Robot Keywords

-IFT gives Page object authors some control over how Page object method names are mapped to Robot keywords:
+`robotframework-pageobjects` gives Page object authors some control over how Page object method names are mapped to Robot keywords:

 - You can allow the test writer to insert the page object name at a specific place in the keyword (not just at the end) by using the robot_alias decorator with a `__name__` token.
 For example: